TobyDavids/ngx-etl-pipeline-project/README.md

-# NGX ETL Pipeline – Senko Finance Project
+# NGX ETL Pipeline – Finance Project

 ## 📌 Overview
-This project is a **Production-Ready ETL (Extract, Transform, Load) pipeline** designed to automatically pull, clean, and load **daily Nigerian Stock Exchange (NGX)** data into Senko Finance’s analytics environment.
+This project is a **Production-Ready ETL (Extract, Transform, Load) pipeline** designed to automatically pull, clean, and load **daily Nigerian Stock Exchange (NGX)** data into a Finance’s analytics environment.

 The pipeline is fully automated using **GitHub Actions**, running **every weekday at 4:30 PM WAT** (15:30 UTC) to ensure our team always has fresh, accurate market data for analysis and decision-making.